potpov/tracking-by-reinforcement-learning/README.md

 # main idea

-the main idea behind this project is to exploit detection to create the traininset for our network.
+the main idea behind this project is to exploit detection to create the training-set for our network.

 first part is linked to dataloader and feature extractor. for each frame of my training video i used RES-net to extract the keypoints of a single person; starting